WoltjenLab/MHcut/README.md

 - *nbMM*: number of mismatches.
 - *mhDist*: distance between the end of MH and the variant boundary.
 - *MHseq1*/*MHseq2*: sequences of the MH.
+- *pamMot*: the number of PAM motives in a valid location, no matter how unique the protospacer is.

 ### The "guide" file